Home » Skilled Migration Visas » Subclass 191

 Eligibility Criteria

-Have held Subclass 491 or Subclass 494 for at least 3 years
+Have held Subclass 494 for at least 3 years

 Met the minimum taxable income threshold for 3 financial years